ray-project/ray/doc/source/data/performance-tips.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 View the Ray dashboard to monitor your application and troubleshoot issues.
 To learn
-more about the Ray dashboard, read :ref:`Ray Dashboard <ray-dashboard>`.
+more about the Ray dashboard, read :ref:`Ray Dashboard <observability-getting-started>`.

 Debugging Statistics
 ~~~~~~~~~~~~~~~~~~~~